All Episodes

 We know we've had all kinds of resolutions, the most recent being 1559, not even enforced, which is why the world is going through the motions here again.

-We're talking about terrorists, and they can't even refer to them accurately and honestly at the French news agency, at Reuters, or anywhere.
+So look at the Islamic resistance, the Lebanese Shiite Muslim militia, we're talking about terrorists, and they can't even refer to them accurately and honestly at the French news agency, at Reuters, or anywhere.

-So uh we'll have those coming up as the program unfolds here right before your eyes and ears.
+So we'll have those coming up as the program unfolds here right before your eyes and ears.

 Now, let me go another step farther.

-In addition to Iran supplying Hezbos with service-to-air missiles in the coming months.
+In addition to Iran supplying Hezbollah's with service-to-air missiles in the coming months, anybody wonder where Iran's getting these things?

-Well, from the UK Times online.
+Well, from the UK Times Online.

 Indeed, one can widen it further and describe the participants as proxies for the West versus militant Islam.

-China has been building up influence in the Middle East.
+For decades, China has been building up influence in the Middle East.

-It's it suits China's strategically well that coverage has been almost non-existent, as Deng Xiaoping once put it, China must hide brightness and nourish obscurity to bide our time and build up our capabilities.
+As Deng Xiaoping once put it, China must hide brightness and nourish obscurity to bide our time and build up our capabilities.

 As China develops into the role of a global power, its influence on the region is no longer obscure.